So today, we’re going to take a different approach.

 By the way, aren’t sure where to get started with forms?
 You can easily create a simple two-field form on your Podia storefront from your dashboard and enable anti-spam protection in just a few clicks.

 Or, if you prefer a more robust form, you can integrate your Podia account with multiple automation stacks like ConvertKit, ActiveCampaign, Mailchimp, and Drip -- all of which have intuitive form builders to create a capture box to your delight.
 There are also a fair few Podia-friendly third-party applications that can build stunning forms, too.

 OK, have your content sorted out and your form ready to capture email addresses?

 Now it’s time to break out my favorite things in marketing.

 Step 3: Define and measure your marketing objectives

-Marketing strategies, especially in the form of marketing advice tailored to business audiences, has a bad habit of being vague.
+Marketing strategies, especially when tailored to business audiences, have a bad habit of being vague.

 We’re guilty of it, too.